-As if sweet potatoes aren’t enough… like I said… I added CARAMELIZED ONIONS.
-I could SWIM in caramelized onions.
-And BRIE CHEESE.
+As if mashed sweet potatoes aren’t enough, I added wonderfully sweet and earthy caramelized onions.
+I could swim in caramelized onions they’re so delicious.
+And brie cheese is in these potatoes too.
 It melts into those sweet potatoes like butter!!
-And fresh sage, which I’m forever obsessed with.
+Fresh sage is also mixed in.
+I’m forever obsessed with fresh sage- so yummy!

 This recipe began with a debate about sweet potatoes and yams.
 The market where I bought these labeled them as yams.
 But most of my internet friends convinced me that everything labeled as “yams” in the US is actually a sweet potato.
 Whatever.
+Every grocery store calls them something different.
 I decided to call them sweet potatoes.
 Either way, they’re freakin’ awesome.

-I peeled and boiled the sweet potatoes until they were tender.
-While those were boiling away, I caramelized the onions and got the other ingredients ready to go.
+Peel and boil the sweet potatoes until they are tender.
+While those are boiling away, follow directions in the recipe for caramelizing the onions and get the other ingredients ready to go.

-Everything mashed together.
-At this point, I wanted to take this bowl in the closet, eat every single bite, and then lick the bowl.
-They were that good.
+Mash everything together.
+At this point, you may want to take the bowl in the closet, eat every single bite, and then lick the bowl.
+They are that good.
 Big hit.
-Clearly, I’m excited about these.
-Let’s take a little break in the recipe, and I’ll share my New England Thanksgiving vacation.
+Clearly, I’m excited about these, and I hope you are too!

-Everyone in my family gobbled up these mashed sweet potatoes alongside some roasted pork loin.
+Everyone in my family gobbles up these mashed sweet potatoes like there’s no tomorrow.
+They’re great to serve with your Thanksgiving turkey, but they’re aso good served alongside a pork roast.
 The brie lends a delicious flavor to the recipe (if you’re a fan of brie, you can definitely detect that it’s there), and the caramelized onions add sweetness.
 I think the only thing missing is bacon.
-These would make a wonderful side dish to some leftover turkey, especially if you’ve already consumed all of your mashed potatoes.
 Enjoy!

 Mashed Sweet Potatoes with Caramelized Onions, Brie and Sage